5 Ways BSMW is Achieving More Sustainable Metal Fabrication Practices

 Chemical Compliance & Management

-BSMW is committed to using paints, coatings, and chemicals in its metal fabrication processes that adhere to EPA compliance standards.
-The company’s powder coating booth has extensive filtration and air handling systems that ensure all coatings and chemicals are disposed of in an environmentally responsible manner.
-Additionally, BSMW carefully monitors the filtration system through colored metal signs in its parking lot.
-If any discoloration is noticed on the signs, it is an immediate indication that a discharge may be escaping from the filtration system.
+BSMW uses EPA-compliant paints, coatings, and chemicals in its metal fabrication processes.
+The company’s powder coating booth is equipped with extensive filtration and air handling systems to ensure all coatings and chemicals are disposed of in an environmentally responsible manner.
+A monitoring system, using colored metal signs in BSMW’s parking lot, provides a visual check on the filtration’s performance.
+Any discoloration on the signs is an immediate indication that a discharge may be escaping from the filtration system.

 Badger Sheet Metal Works’ Impact Beyond Metal Fabrication

-BSMW’s eco-friendly initiatives demonstrate its commitment to responsible business practices and environmental stewardship.
-Through innovative strategies such as minimizing VOC emissions, implementing robust recycling programs, and embracing energy efficiency, BSMW is doing more than just shaping metal.
-This forward-thinking approach is shaping a path toward a greener, more sustainable future, not just for the company, but also for the community it serves and the industry at large.
-In every metal piece shaped and every sustainable action taken, BSMW aims to contribute to a healthier planet, in the hope its impact lasts far beyond its products.
+BSMW’s commitment to sustainability demonstrates the company’s commitment to responsible business practices and environmental stewardship.
+Through initiatives like VOC emission reduction, comprehensive recycling programs, and energy efficient practices, BSMW is doing more than just shaping metal.
+This forward-thinking approach is shaping a path toward a more sustainable future, not just for the company, but also for the community it serves and the industry at large.
+In every metal piece shaped and every sustainable action taken, BSMW aims to contribute to a healthier planet, in the hope its impact lasts far beyond the products it creates.

 About Badger Sheet Metal Works